RyanMcG/lein-npm/README.md

 run` will be passed through to the Node process.
-Note that a `scripts.start` record will be automatically added to the generated `package.json` file, simply containing `node <value of :main>`, but you can override this using the `:nodejs` key as described above.
+Note that a `scripts.start` record will be automatically added to the generated `package.json` file, simply containing `node <value of :main>`, but you can override this using the `:pacakge` key under `:npm` as described above.
 The `:main` key will still have to exist and point to a file ending in `.js`, though, or `lein run` will stay with its default behaviour.

 ## Changing the directory used